May 2017 – CNN names Bwindi Impenetrable Forest one of the 5 Best Parks in Africa

 In 2017 CNN names Bwindi Impenetrable Forest one of the 5 Best Parks in Africa-Bwindi Impenetrable Forest Home to over half of the remaining Mountain Gorillas where visitors can visit Gorillas in a safe and secure environment.

 CNN names Bwindi Impenetrable Forest one of the 5 Best Parks in Africa.
-This ancient Forest is a UNESCO World Heritage Site known for its natural wonders, rugged beauty, the only park where Gorillas and Chimpanzees coexist.
+This ancient Forest is a UNESCO World Heritage Site known for its natural wonders, rugged beauty, the only Park where Gorillas and Chimpanzees coexist.
 Home to more habituated Gorilla Families for visitors than any other park in Rwanda or Congo.
-The only park in Africa where you can spend 4-hours with a Gorilla Family on the one-of-a-kind Gorilla Habituation Experience with only 4 visitors to a Gorilla Group.
+The only Park in Africa where you can spend 4-hours with a Gorilla Family on the one-of-a-kind Gorilla Habituation Experience with only four visitors to a Gorilla Group.
 Bwindi I also the Park with 600 USD Gorilla Permits instead of 1500 USD in Rwanda.

-Since the early 90’s the forest has become penetrable and each day about a 100 visitors plus can experience a Gorilla Family up close.
-The gorilla treks vary from easy to a bit on the tough side, our oldest clients were 79 and they enjoyed themselves even though they trekked the toughest family in the park, the Nkuringo Family.
+Since the early 90’s the Forest has become penetrable, and each day about 100 visitors plus can experience a Gorilla Family up close.
+The gorilla treks vary from easy to a bit on the tough side, our oldest clients were 79, and they enjoyed themselves even though they trekked the most robust family in the Park, the Nkuringo family.

-The gorilla treks vary from easy to a bit on the tough side, our oldest clients were 79 and they enjoyed themselves even though they trekked the toughest family in the park, the Nkuringo Family.
+The gorilla treks vary from easy to a bit on the tough side, our oldest clients were 79, and they enjoyed themselves even though they trekked the most robust family in the Park, the Nkuringo family.

-Bwindi Impenetrable Forest is more than gorillas, there are lots of Hikes you can take here, cultural encounters, a community hospital that is simply excellent, cultural encounters including with the Batwa Pygmies.
-But the forest is also a starting point for safari of a more diverse country than others with mountain gorillas such as Mgahinga Gorilla Park, Lake Mutanda and Lake Bunyonyi, Queen Elizabeth Park, the Rwenzori Mountains of the Moon, Kibale Forest which is the Primate Capital of East Africa, further afield there is the famed Murchison Falls Park, and Kidepo Valley Park, Ziwa Rhino Sanctuary, and the Ssese Islands – sandy beach tropical islands on Lake Victoria.
+Bwindi Impenetrable Forest is more than gorillas.
+There are lots of Hikes you can take here, cultural encounters, a merely excellent community hospital, cultural encounters, including with the Batwa Pygmies.
+But the Forest is also a starting point for the safari to various sites others\ with mountain gorillas.
+Places such as Mgahinga Gorilla Park, Lake Mutanda and Lake Bunyonyi, and Queen Elizabeth Park., There are the Rwenzori Mountains of the Moon, Kibale Forest which is the Primate Capital of East Africa, further afield there is the famed Murchison Falls Park, and Kidepo Valley Park, Ziwa Rhino Sanctuary, and the Ssese Islands – sandy beach tropical islands on Lake Victoria.

-The recogniting after CNN had reconized Uganda as one of the best Destinations in the World in 2016.
-CNN has also recognized Kidepo Valley Park as one of the best Parks in all of Africca.
+There are other recognitions after CNN had recognized Uganda as one of the Best Destinations in the World in 2016.
+CNN Travel also recognized Kidepo Valley Park as one of the best parks in all of Africa.